 Parks: What do you see as the community’s greatest challenges regarding equity and inclusion?

 Carter: I love the quote by Mark Twain, “It ain’t what you don’t know that gets you in trouble, it’s what you know for sure that just ain’t so.”
 One of our greatest challenges is the belief that it is impossible to love this great country and still look inward with a critical eye.
 Our history is complicated, one with amazing accomplishments and shameful cruelty.
 We must accept and learn from both.

 Another challenge is that so many of us have a difficult time “declaring against interest.”
-This means having the empathy to believe that all of us regardless of our zip code, race, religion, gender or sexual preferences should have equal and equitable access.
+This means having the empathy to believe that all of us regardless of our zip code, race, religion, gender or sexual orientation should have equal and equitable access.

 Over the last seven years, I have been intimately involved in this work and seen great progress.
 However, the challenge for all of us is to not become satisfied with that progress or become frustrated or intimidated by those who push back against racial and social justice.
 The work of diversity, equity and inclusion is a journey, not a destination.

 Parks: You have facilitated more than 300 discussions centered on DEI for more than 10,000 participants.
 How have these discussions elevated the conversation on DEI in Greater Dayton?

 Carter: We believe in inviting people in, not pushing them out of the conversation.
 Our work in this effort has provided individuals with the opportunity to engage in a wide variety of DEI topics that they probably never would without the platform we have provided.
 The key is having willingness to learn and listen.
 There often is an inclination to not hear other people’s reality, but when one does that with an open mind it allows meaningful conversations to occur.
 Many people are hearing things for the very first time or things that historically have been hidden or covered up.
 This can be uncomfortable, yet, at the same time, very liberating.